Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 -------------------------------------------------------------

 In conclusion, do not blame anyone for the cold shoulders.
 The cold shoulders have already started, and the A.I.
-IPO does not need to happen.
-But it will.
+IPOs do not need to happen.
+But they will.

 Till next.